Whimsy Stick

 Safety considerations for daily use

 Surface.
 Flat, grippy ground.
 Grass is ideal.
 Avoid wet surfaces, hardwood floors, concrete, or any surface where the dog cannot make hard cuts without slipping.
-The chase phase involves direction changes at speed; a dog cutting on a slippery surface can tear cruciate ligaments, dislocate hips, or strain shoulders.
+In practice, the chase phase involves direction changes at speed; a dog cutting on a slippery surface can tear cruciate ligaments, dislocate hips, or strain shoulders.

 Age and joint readiness.
 No flirt pole work for puppies under four months.
-Limited duration (3–5 minutes) and reduced intensity from four months through growth plate closure (~14 months for most breeds, longer for large and giant breeds).
+Limited duration (3 to 5 minutes) and reduced intensity from four months through growth plate closure (roughly 14 months for most breeds, longer for large and giant breeds).
 The growth plate closure timeline matters for working-bred dogs, who often hit drive maturity before structural maturity.

 Conditioning.
 The first sessions are short.
 A dog that hasn’t done structured drive work needs cardiovascular and muscular conditioning ramped over two to three weeks.
 Going from zero structured work to a full ten-minute session produces injury risk equivalent to taking an untrained human and running a 5K cold.